dirkgroenen/dirkgroenen.github.io/_posts/2015-05-29-how-to-setup-an-autoresponder-for-postfix-with-goldfish.markdown

 This will create a directory to store Goldfish in, download the script, extract it and move it to the created directory.
 After you've followed the steps above we should have a ``goldfish.php`` file in ``/usr/local/goldfish```.

-Goldfish makes use of an extra table in which it will store the autoresponse messages and setting.
-Login to your MySQL server and run the query:
+Goldfish makes use of an extra table in which it will store the autoresponse messages and settings.
+Login to your MySQL server and run the following query:

 ```
 CREATE TABLE `autoresponder` (